minprog/cs50x-1718-1819/info/10 Syllabus.md

 | Quiz option 2 (retake) | Mon 14-Jan | Mon 27-May |

 #### Programming 2

+Deadlines for semester 2, below, are not final yet.

 |                        | Hispeed    | Semester 2 |
 | ---------------------- | ---------- | ---------- |